-Performance Measure Res ults (i n per centaç ges) Target E valuation Targets Performance Measure 2013 2014 2015 2016 2017 2017 Achievement Improvement Overall 2018 2019 2020 Percentage of teachers, parents and students who are satisfied that students model the characteristics of active citizenship.
+Performance Measure Res ults (i n per centag ges) Target E valuation Targets Performance measure 2013 2014 2015 2016 2017 2017 Achievement Improvement Overall 2018 2019 2020 Percentage of teachers, parents and students who are satisfied that students model the characteristics of active citizenship.
 82.4 83.1 82.3 83.8 82.7 Very High Declined Good Percentage of teachers and parents who agree that students are taught attitudes and behaviours that will make them successful at work when they finish school.
-77.3 78.2 78.2 79.3 78.9 High Maintained Good extend the use of learning plans and profiles that help each student be known and develop as a learner
+77.3 78.2 78.2 79.3 78.9 High Maintained Good

-- 1 | Data values have been suppressed where the number of respondents/students is fewer than 6.
-Suppression is marked with an asterisk (). - 2 Survey results for the province and school authorities were impacted by the changes in the number of students responding to the survey through the introduction of the OurSCHOOL/TTFM (Tell Them From Me) survey in 2014.
+Data values have been suppressed where the number of respondents/students is fewer than 6.
+Suppression is marked with an asterisk ().

+2 Survey results for the province and school authorities were impacted by the changes in the number of students responding to the survey through the introduction of the OurSCHOOL/TTFM (Tell Them From Me) survey in 2014.

-Evolve, extend and integrate practices consistent with the elements of CBE's vision for high quality teaching and learning.
+Evolve, extend and integrate practices consistent with the elements of CBE's vision for high quality teaching and learning.extend the use of learning plans and profiles that help each student be known and develop as a learner identify and create the conditions for success for students as unique learners and as members of their school and home communities